L'breastfeeding is still the subject of so many myths and beliefs, including the (totally wrong) belief that breast milk causes tooth decay.

 Finally, it is shown that qhe more a child is breastfed, the less he is at risk of developing habits harmful to oral health (use of pacifier, bottle or finger sucking).

-This is not to say that a breastfed baby cannot develop tooth decay: it can happen if, in addition to breast milk, he or she consumes sugary drinks or foods (and the teeth are not brushed afterward) or if there are other risk factors, But cavities will not be caused by breast milk.
+This is not to say that a breastfed child cannot develop tooth decay: it can happen if, in addition to breast milk, he or she consumes sugary drinks or foods (and the teeth are not brushed afterward) or if there are other risk factors, But cavities will not be caused by breast milk.

 Therefore, continue breastfeeding without fear for the babies' teeth., breast milk is extremely important for the well-being of the whole body of the little ones!